Alipsa/munin/README.md

 work in Renjin.
 As soon as that is fixed, I plan to support rmd files in Munin as well.

 # Groovy reports
+Groovy reports are just Groovy code that generates html.
+You are completely free to generate that html any way you prefer.

 # GMD reports
+GMD or Groovy Markdown is essentially markdown with possibilities to add groovy code to dynamically generate content on the fly.
+It is quite similar to the MDR format but the code is Groovy instead of R.
+See [The gmd project](https://github.com/perNyfelt/gmd) for more information on syntax etc.

 # Installing
 There are a few different ways to install Munin.